On the piece of the planet that I inhabit, G'MIC

 is a research scientist at GREYC Laboratory

-plugin, which is a visual interface for artists, a G'MIC interpreter, a tool for designing and executing image processing pipelines, a web service
+QT-based plugin, which operates within a number of paint and image processing programs, a G'MIC interpreter, a tool for designing and executing image processing pipelines, a web service

 , which will filter images without requiring any locally installed software, ZArt, a GUI tool for real-time manipulations of video streams, and an application interface library so programmers can wrap their own applications around CImg and G'MIC.